coderefinery/manuals/team-leaders.md

 ## Tips and Tricks

 This section provides some tips and tricks for being a team leader.
-Be aware that there are different types of team leads and these tipps may not apply to evryone.
+Be aware that there are **different types of team leads (online/in-person/team of colleagues/team of strangers)** and these tipps may not apply to evryone.

 ### How to create a positive learning environment?